-Microsoft Graph data connect (preview)
+Microsoft Graph data connect

-Microsoft Graph data connect brings Office 365 data and Microsoft Azure resources to you through a core data pipeline.
+Microsoft Graph data connect brings Office 365 data and Microsoft Azure resources to you through a toolset.
 You can use Microsoft Graph data connect to build intelligent applications that access valuable data using the best development tools offered by Microsoft, all within the Microsoft secure cloud.
 All businesses are interested in improving productivity, which means that building products that make knowledge workers more productive presents tremendous opportunities.

 Develop a pipeline with Office 365 data

 You can use Microsoft Graph data connect to create new types of applications based on Office 365 data, while taking advantage of the best tooling inside Microsoft Azure.
-You can use Azure Data Factory to move Office 365 data into popular Azure data stores: Azure Data Lake Gen 1 or Gen 2 (preview), or Azure Blob Storage.
+You can use Azure Data Factory to move Office 365 data into popular Azure data stores: Azure Data Lake Gen 1 or Gen 2, or Azure Blob Storage.
 Then, you can process the data (using Azure Data Lake Analytics, for example) or move it into an additional store, like Azure SQL Database.
 You can then use the data to service your application's end user scenario.

 Before the Azure Data Factory pipeline can move data from Office 365, a data request consent is sent to the customer's Office 365 administrator-designated data approvers.
 Data movement begins only upon approval by the data approvers.

-Publish your app as an Azure Managed Application
+Publish your app as an Azure managed application

-After you develop an application using Microsoft Graph data connect, you can make your application available to others (either in their organization or more broadly).
-Microsoft Graph data connect uses Azure Managed Applications to make these applications available to others through the Microsoft Azure Marketplace.
+After you develop an application using Microsoft Graph data connect, you can make your application available to others (either in your organization or more broadly).
+Microsoft Graph data connect uses Azure managed applications to make these applications available to others through the Microsoft Azure Marketplace.
 Azure Managed Applications allows ISVs and enterprise developers to deliver turnkey solutions to their customers.
 Customers deploy these managed applications in their subscriptions, while the vendors (ISVs and enterprise developers) manage and support them.
 Application vendors can also apply policies to their applications, such as encryption at rest, to give their customers the peace of mind that their data is being handled more securely.
 Applications can be published either to the Azure Marketplace or the Azure service catalog.

 To get started developing Microsoft Graph data connect applications, see Overview of Microsoft Graph data connect.